D. P. K. Pillay: Early life and education

-Pillay was born on 12 August 1967 in Kannur, Kerala, India, to Major and Mrs A.V.
+Pillay was born on 12 August 1967 in a Malayali Nair family in Kannur, Kerala, India, to Major and Mrs A.V.
 Divakaran Pillay.
+His parents originally hailed from the Kollam District of Travancore kingdom and Kannur district.
+His father served as an officer in the Indian army, while his grandfather was an officer in the Nair Brigade of Travancore.
 He was educated at Bangalore Military School in Bangalore, Karnataka.
 He went on to join the 72nd course of National Defence Academy in 1984, which he graduated in 1988 with a bachelor's degree in Arts.
 Pillay also holds a master's degree from Sikkim Manipal University.

 Pillay was awarded a Ph.D. by Panjab University, Chandigarh for his doctoral thesis on "Evaluation of Models of Human Security with Special Reference to India".
 His thesis examines the concept of human security as propounded by various agencies like the UN, multilateral agencies and NGO's as well as countries such as Japan, Canada, and other countries.
 His article titled "Applying Human Security in Indian Context" has been published by Routledge in its publication Strategic Analysis Issue no 40 Volume 1.
 He is married.
 He has three sons - Vikramaditya Pillay, Siddhartha Pillay, Harshavardhan Pillay.